‘Psychopath with a conscience’ guilty of murdering two escorts six months apart

 Judge Justice Nicholas Hilliard adjourned sentencing until January 13, saying the case is of the “utmost gravity” and thanking the jury for committing to the case for so long.

-Libby Clark, from the Crown Prosecution Service, said: “This is a tragic case where two women – Alex Morgan and Leah Ware – were murdered and treated with utter disregard and cruelty at the hands of Mark Brown.
+Libby Clark, from the Crown Prosecution Service, said: “This is a tragic case where two women were murdered and treated with utter disregard and cruelty at the hands of Mark Brown.

 “Brown has never accepted his actions; he claimed Alex’s death was an accident and created a web of lies to cover up the truth about Leah’s murder.